-Jim’s training philosophy is results-driven.
-We produce soft, willing partners.
-At the Bar T, we take the role of the leader—provide clear signals, add consistency, patience and the understanding that the horse should look to his owner for direction.
+Jim’s training philosophy is results-driven, producing soft, willing partners.
+The Bar T assumes the role of the leader: providing clear signals, consistency, patience and the understanding that the horse should look to his Owner for direction.

 “My goal is for you to understand why your horse acts as it does, and what role you must play to gain his trust,” Jim says.
 “Horses are much like children.
 Provide the proper environment and they will be yours forever.
 All things accomplished with a horse are through trust.”

 He is a firm believers in groundwork.
 Regardless of the training level of the horse upon arrival at the Bar T, we will spend a substantial amount of time from the ground before we ever approach the horse with a saddle.
 Good groundwork is a solid foundation.
 Just like you wouldn’t put the framework of a house directly on the ground, we wouldn’t dream of moving forward without a foundation. www.BarTHorsemanship.com